 - No running on the stage

 - No climbing on back or the sides

 - No graffiti

 - Children must ask to enter the building or to go to the toilet.
-Any child leaving the playground to enter school for any reason must ask for a band to show this.
-This ensures that staff are aware of where children are. - When the bell rings for the end of playtime, children are expected to acknowledge that it is the end of break and stop what they are doing.
-If they are on equipment then they should get off it so that both feet are firmly on the ground and if they are in the gazebo they should come out. - A second bell will ring and the children are expected to walk calmly and quietly to their class lines on the playground.
+This ensures that staff are aware of where children are.

+- When the whistle sounds for the end of playtime, children are expected to acknowledge that it is the end of break, stop what they are doing and walk calmly and quietly to their

+class lines on the playground.
 The class teacher will come out onto the playground to collect their class.
-The children are expected to walk sensibly and silently with their teacher all the way into their classrooms. - At lunch break, when the second bell is rung, the children are expected to sensibly carry any equipment they are holding and place it by the fence area at the playground shed, before quietly lining up.
-The Play Leaders in charge of the 'playground equipment and shed' will put the equipment away with a member of staff on duty supervising.
+The children are expected to walk sensibly and silently with their teacher all the way into their classrooms.

+At the end of Sapphire and Emerald Class lunch break, when the whistle sounds, the children are expected to sensibly carry any equipment they are holding and place it by the fence area at the playground shed, before quietly lining up.
+The Play Leaders in charge of the playground equipment will put the equipment away with a member of staff on duty supervising.